c-carrasco/cxxlogger/doc/readme.md

 # {fmt} library

 If you need/want to use [{fmt}](https://github.com/fmtlib/fmt) library, you have to add the `CXXLOG_USE_FMT_LIBRARY` preprocessor definition to the compilation options.

+# Installation

+Copy the `src/include/cxxlog` folder to your project.